Week-by-week guide to pregnancy

 How are you today?
 If you're feeling anxious or low, talk to your doctor or midwife who can point you in the right direction to get all the support that you need.
 You could also discuss your worries with your partner, friends and family.
 You may be worried about your relationship, or money, or having somewhere permanent to live.
 Don't bottle it up – you're important, so ask for help if you need it.

 Have fun planning your baby's nursery.
 Are you going to have a theme or will you play it safe with neutrals?
 Get brainstorming with your partner and come up with designs for the décor.
 You can find wild ideas online ranging from a wooded wonderland to an underwater oasis.
-You don't have to spend a fortune, just DIY or enlist the help of creative friends who know what to do with a glue gun and bits of old curtain!
+You don't have to spend a fortune - try looking at different ways to DIY!